FhilF/btc-balance-checker-google-sheet/README.md

-# Bitcoin balance checker - excel
+# Bitcoin balance checker - google sheet
 A python script that checks wallets address their balance and produce an output as csv file.

 # Set up guide